In this free cake video tutorial, we're going to show you how to create a cute and easy love-themed cake with melted candy coating!

 It's a good idea to melt your colored candy melts as you need them so that you don't have a bowl of melted candy coating sitting around too long and cooling off.
 However if you happen to have a warming tray, heating pad, or other product to keep the bowls/piping bags of coating warm, that will make your candy coating projects even simpler!

-Looking for More Favorite Valentine’s Day Cake Designs?
+More Valentine's Day Cakes

 We've made tons of cake designs and recipes that would be perfect for Valentine's Day and anniversaries!
 Don't miss our roundup of favorites!
 Sharing the Best Cake and Recipe Ideas for Valentine's Day